microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/multitenantorganizationidentitysyncpolicytemplate-resettodefaultsettings.md

 ---
 title: "multiTenantOrganizationIdentitySyncPolicyTemplate: resetToDefaultSettings"
-description: "Reset the cross-tenant access policy template with an inbound user synchronization setting for a multi-tenant organization to the default values."
+description: "Reset the cross-tenant access policy template with user synchronization settings for a multi-tenant organization to the default values."
 author: "rolyon"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"